 Graduate students can pursue master's degrees in business administration, clinical mental health counseling, professional writing, and public policy.
 Additionally, NEC offers a master of education program with available concentrations in alternative education, collective impact leadership, special education, storytelling, and digital equity leadership.

 Most distance learners at this New Hampshire online college complete their bachelor's degree in four years.
 Associate degree seekers typically graduate in two years or less.
 Candidates may complete their studies faster by transferring credits toward their degree.
 Eligible transfer credits must maintain a grade of "C-" or higher.
 Applicants with credits from a New Hampshire online community college may receive automatic acceptance to NEC.

 NEC boasts that 100% of its students receive some merit-based scholarship assistance, with many learners receiving between $10,000-25,000.
 The school also participates in the Yellow Ribbon program and offers a special military scholarship for veterans enrolled in undergraduate programs.
 Scholarships and financial aid do not require a separate application, and students are automatically considered for funding based on their Free Application for Federal Student Aid, or FAFSA, materials and academic performance.

 NEC holds accreditation from the New England Commission of Higher Education.

 Most Affordable Online Colleges in New Hampshire

-Below, we’ve posted a second listing of the top online colleges in New Hampshire, this time ranking schools according to their tuition rates.
+See below for a second listing of the top online colleges in New Hampshire, ranked according to tuition rates.